 eToro is a regulated trading platform which offers a variety of markets and financial instruments.
 The platform is suitable for traders wishing to buy Bitcoin, as well as those planning to invest in Bitcoin CFDs. eToro fees are really easy to understand, you can have a look at them here.
 With eToro you can get access to a wide variety of coins, and you can fund your account using several convenient methods, including cards, eWallets, PayPal, and bank transfers.

 Binance is one of the largest cryptocurrency exchanges in the world and is well known for offering over 450 different coins and tokens.
 Originally, the platform would only support cryptocurrencies but is progressively developing additional products and services.
 Today, you can buy and sell Bitcoin and other coins using cards, and the platform is also offering a limited range of CFDs.

-Plus500 is a regulated CFD trading platform which was amongst the first to include cryptocurrencies in its portfolio.
+Plus500 is a regulated CFD trading platform that was amongst the first to include cryptocurrencies in its portfolio.
 Available around the world, with the notable exception of the USA, Plus500 gives you access to a good selection of coins, whilst also making it possible to invest in commodities and foreign currency.
-The platform offers competitive fees and provides you with educational resources to help you learn how to invest in Bitcoin.
+The platform offers competitive fees and provides you with some great bitcoin education resources to help you learn how to invest in Bitcoin.

 Bitcoin and Other Coins

 Bitcoin is the world’s largest and best-known cryptocurrency.
 The world’s first cryptocurrency has a current market cap that exceeds $176 billion.
 Next on the list are Ethereum and XRP, oftentimes referred to as Ripple.
 These two currencies combined have a market cap of $30 billion, far below that of Bitcoin.